Rose and Chuck - 2018 photo.

 About Chuck Anderson, the Old Corral Curator and Webmaster

 Of course, there were lots of other films and series such as the Bowery Boys, the Lex Barker and Gordon Scott Tarzans, and scores of cheapy 1950s sci-fi movies.
-On several of my birthdays, my father took me into Atlanta to the Fox Theater for an A-feature, and on the return drive home, we'd stop for a box of those wunnerful Krispy Kreme donuts.
-I also recall going to a drive-in theater with my folks --- I think it was named the 'Scott Drive-In', and we didn't see many westerns there as Mom and Pop just weren't interested in them.
-Great memories ... of course, my recollections are based on the tail end of the genre, as B westerns and serials were in a rapid decline during the 1950s.
+On several of my birthdays, my father took me into Atlanta to the Fox Theater for an A grade film, and on the return drive home, we'd stop for a box of those wunnerful Krispy Kreme donuts.
+I also recall going to a drive-in theater with my folks - I think it was named the 'Scott Drive-In'.
+But we didn't see many westerns there as Mom and Pop just weren't interested in them.
+Great memories ... of course, my recollections are based on the tail end of the genre, as B westerns and serials were in a rapid decline during the early 1950s.

 In the early days of TV, many of the films that were shown on the Atlanta stations were westerns and serials.
-I can remember the Tom Tyler series from Victory and Reliable ... most of the Mascot cliffhangers ...
+I can remember the Tom Tyler series from Victory and Reliable ... many of the Mascot cliffhangers ...
 Buster Crabbe as Flash Gordon ... there were lots of Bob Steele ... and a young John Wayne rode the dusty trail in Lone Star westerns done by producer Paul Malvern.
 Also on TV were a bunch of Republic films, such as the excellent Bill Elliott/Red Ryder series.
-The Hopalong Cassidy flicks from Paramount were also playing on the little box, and William Boyd became so popular again, that he developed a half-hour Hoppy show specifically for TV.
+The Hopalong Cassidys from Paramount were also playing on the little box, and William Boyd became popular again and developed a half-hour Hoppy show specifically for TV.
 And I do remember the fuzzy (soft) prints of Tom Keene's RKO oaters that were on the little tube under the C&C Television banner.
 Overall, this was pretty exciting viewing for a youngster who played cowboy in his back yard with the neighbor kids.
 Even had a Hopalong Cassidy gun/holster set and a genuine Daisy "Red Ryder" BB gun (both of which got lost or tossed during our moves or my growing up).

 After college time at Ball State and Indiana University, I went to work for "Ma Bell", and this included about 25 years in the Illinois Bell and Ameritech offices in the Chicago Loop.
 Most of my time was involved in systems development and design, computer operations, computer programming, etc. For the last ten years or so of my formal career, I had responsibility for sumthin' new (at that time) called "End User Computing".
-EUC was (is) personal computers, e-mail, LANs, servers, distributed computing, etc. I retired in the early 1990s with about thirty years of service.
+EUC was (is) personal computers, e-mail, LANs, servers, etc. I retired in the early 1990s with about thirty years of service.

 I had the desire to collect 16mm films, but the costs were prohibitive.
 However, I was able to purchase an old Bell & Howell 16mm manual feed projector, and one of the first movies that I acquired was Tex Ritter's WESTBOUND STAGE (Monogram, 1939), one of Tex's better adventures.
 I also had a Super8 movie camera for personal use (in those prehistoric days before videotape), as well as a Minolta 8mm/Super8 projector.
 I picked up some 8mm/Super8 silent films from companies like Walton and Blackhawk, and these included Ken Maynard, Laurel & Hardy, etc. I also began collecting posters, lobby cards, and various photos from serials and westerns.
 I concentrated on lobby cards, simply because they were less expensive and easier to store vs. posters.
 And that's one of the reasons that you'll find many lobby card images on the Old Corral.

-When the Beta and VHS videotape machines came out, I was thrilled and eagerly purchased the new technology, a Quasar brand in VHS that weighs about fifty pounds (and I still have it and it works).
-The first commercial tape that I bought was from a wonderful company named Nostalgia Merchant --- a double feature of PRC westerns, Eddie Dean in CARAVAN TRAIL (in Cinecolor) and Lash LaRue in CHEYENNE TAKES OVER.
+When the Beta and VHS videotape machines came out, I was thrilled and eagerly purchased the new technology, a Quasar brand VHS mqchine that weighs about fifty pounds (and I still have it and it works).
+The first commercial tape that I bought was from a wonderful company named Nostalgia Merchant.
+It was a double feature of PRC westerns, Eddie Dean in CARAVAN TRAIL (in Cinecolor) and Lash LaRue in CHEYENNE TAKES OVER.
 The first serial on tape that I purchased was/is one of my favorites, ZORRO RIDES AGAIN (Republic, 1937) with John Carroll (and Yakima Canutt doing the stuntwork).

 In the early 1980s, I began writing about serials and B-westerns.
 I had a long run of articles in Norm Kietzer's Favorite Westerns magazine.
 I did some articles for Rob Tucker's Memory Lane magazine and for John Hagner at the Stuntmen's Hall of Fame.
 And there were dozens of articles under my byline of "The Tape Trail" for a great guy named Sam Rubin who was the editor and boss of the monthly Classic Images newspaper.
-I've also done some writing and research work for Republic expert Jack Mathis (who authored the astounding Valley of the Cliffhangers and other books).
+I've also did some writing and research for Republic expert Jack Mathis (who authored the astounding Valley of the Cliffhangers and other books).